staking-foundation/docs/docs/51-proposals.md

 Once the Cooldown period ends, anyone can execute the transaction to implement a DAO Resolution.

 The Cooldown periods are:
-- 9 days for DCP and DIP proposals
+- 9 days for normal proposals
-- 14 days for DUP, as they have a higher impact for the protocol.
+- 14 days for critical proposals affecting protocol security

 ### Cancelling proposals